 Thanks again for including us.
 SF Indiefest really made me feel that making YEAR was worth the whole effort.

-Screenplays: 1st, 2nd place prizes for both shorts and features
+Screenplays: Finalists and Semi-Finalist prizes for both shorts and features

-Winners receive a Delegate Badge to the Festival, a staged reading of two scenes from the script, Recognition at the festival's Screenwiriter Party.
-Print and media coverage; Name inclusion in Festival program materials as a competition finalist.
+Winners receive a Delegate Badge to the Festival, a staged reading from their script, recognition at the festival's Screenwriter Panel/Reception/Live Read, print and media coverage; name inclusion in Festival program materials as a competition finalist.

 Screenplays in every genre, budget, and theme are invited to compete.